kgxsz/devops-101/part-four/README.md

 - firstly, on the Go server web console, go to the `PIPELINES` tab, you will be prompted to add a pipeline
 - use `dummyApplication` as the pipeline name, then select `Next`
 - select `git` as the `Material Type`
-- fork this repository on github, and go to your version of it
-- on the right hand pane, you should see `SSH clone URL` or `HTTPS clone URL`, copy the HTTPS URL, it should look something like this: `https://github.com/YOUR_GITHUB_NAME/devops-101.git`
+- go to **your** version of this repository on github, and on the right hand pane, you should see `SSH clone URL` or `HTTPS clone URL`, copy the HTTPS URL, it should look something like this: `https://github.com/YOUR_GITHUB_NAME/devops-101.git`
 - now, back on the Go server web console, put that URL into the relevant field
 - check that the connection is working, and select `next`